bianicoletti/miRHeat/docs/reference/prepare_for_heatmap.md

-# Prepara tabela padronizada para heatmap
+# Prepare standardized table for heatmap

-Recebe o data.frame com Score e cria/garante as colunas: miRNA, target, gene, utr, Score.
-Retorna um data.frame pronto para o heatmap.
+Receives a data.frame with Score and creates/ensures the columns: miRNA, target, gene, utr, Score.
+Returns a data.frame ready for heatmap generation.

 ## Usage